fusioncharts/dev_centre_docs/chart-guide/advanced-charts/drag-node-chart/getting-data-using-javascript.md

 ```

-<p class="text-info">The function `getJSONData()` returns the latest or changed data.
+> The function `getJSONData()` returns the latest or changed data.
 This function is also used to retrieve the original data from the chart.
 To get the original data from the chart you need `false` as a parameter to the function.
 For example, `var jsonRtn = ourChart.getJSONData(false);` </p>

 To understand this, the sample drag-node chart we will use looks like this: